ericdnbn/image_classifier_pneumonia/README.md

 Pneumonia is the presence of liquid in the lungs as a result of bacterial or viral infection.
 It is the leading cause of death in children under 5, accounting for 19% of all deaths worldwide in that age range.

-Pneumonia can also be difficult to diagnose as there is no "gold standard" indication for it.
-Medical professionals use a combination of symptoms and scans, such as chest x-rays (CXR) to make a positive diagnosis.
+Pneumonia can also be difficult to diagnose, as there is no "gold standard" for identifying it.
+As such, medical professionals use a combination of symptoms and scans, such as chest x-rays (CXR) to make a positive diagnosis.

 <p align="center">
   <img src='images/infographic-pediatricpneumonia.jpg' alt="pneumonia infographic from WHO" width="400" />